Redeem-Grimm-Satoshi/Distributed-Temperature-Monitoring-With-Cassandra/README.md

 ---

 ## Takeaway
-> Distributed systems are not about avoiding failure;
+> Distributed Data Systems are not about avoiding failure;
-> they are about **continuing to function when failure is inevitable**.
+> They are about **continuing to function when failure is inevitable**.